 The Wake Forest University Police Department is comprised of professional men and women whose purpose is to provide a safe environment in which students and employees may live, learn and work.
-The professionally-trained department consists of police officers, security officers, communications officers and support staff who often work with local, state and federal agencies to resolve cases (see page 10).
+The professionally trained department consists of police officers, security officers, communications officers and support staff who often work with local, state and federal agencies to resolve cases.
 The primary concern of the Department is to protect and assist the campus community.
 It operates 24 hours a day, 365 days a year, watching for circumstances that threaten the campus and taking appropriate action.

 The University Police Communications Center also operates 24 hours a day, 365 days a year.
 When reporting a crime or emergency, call 911 from any University phone.
 When calling from an off-campus phone or cell phone dial 336-758-5591.
 In response to a call, University Police will take the required action, dispatching an officer, and when necessary on-campus Emergency Medical Technicians, county ambulance services and the fire department.
-The Communications Center also has radio contact with all area emergency services.
-When you observe a crime or emergency, call 911 immediately.
+The Communications Center also has radio contact with the Winston-Salem Police Department and the Winston-Salem Fire Department When you observe a crime or emergency, call 911 immediately.
 University Police Officers are fully sworn police officers under the laws of the State of North Carolina by the Attorney General's Office.
 They have full arrest powers on all University property and on public property adjacent to the University.
 University Police Officers enforce University policies as well as local, state and Federal laws.

-The jurisdiction of the University Police consists of all property owned by Wake Forest University (see areas shaded on the color map page 9) and includes BGCME and Wake Downtown.
+The jurisdiction of the University Police consists of all property owned by Wake Forest University and includes BGCME and Wake Downtown.
 University Police Security Officers are non-sworn members (no arrest power) of the Police Department who are responsible for security (i.e., they are responsible for enforcing university policies, and those policies include enforcing violations of the law.
-University Police Security Officers document violations of University policy/law and contact University Police and/or other local law enforcement agencies to report observed violations of federal laws and state laws).
+University Police Security Officers identify violations of University policy/law and contact University Police and/or other local law enforcement agencies to report observed violations of federal laws and state laws).
 The jurisdiction of University Police Security Officers is limited to Wake Forest University owned or leased property.
-Security Officers primary assignments include Gate Houses, foot patrol in assigned buildings, and evening foot patrol of campus buildings.
+Security Officers' primary assignments include Gate Houses, foot patrol in assigned buildings, and evening foot patrol of campus buildings.
+Bowman Gray Center for Medical Education (BGCME) is identified as the School of Medicine and Wake Downtown is the adjacent connected building.
+BGCME (455 Vine St.) and Wake Downtown (475 Vine St.) are reported for Clery purposes in the Innovation Quarter statistics in this report.
+Those two locations are only a portion of Innovation Quarter.
+University Police patrol both the Bowman Gray Center and Wake Downtown.
+Clery statistics for these locations are reported to the Baptist Medical Center by the University Police and the Winston-Salem Police.